Brickyblossom/dotfiles/README.md

     - note: i3-gaps is built from source

-- setup_manjaro_i3.sh is for manjaro's i3 community edition
+- setup_manjaro_i3.sh is for manjaro's i3 community edition / arch with i3 profile